 How to Make Shrimp Ceviche

-• Add remaining ingredients.
+• Add the remaining ingredients.
 Mix the remaining ingredients together and once the shrimp turns white/pink, combine everything together.

 • Serve.
 Enjoy your shrimp ceviche with tortilla chips or saltine crackers, plus some extra lime wedges.
 Because there can never be too much lime, in my opinion!